vuiseng9/RepData_PeerAssessment1/PA1_template.md

 There are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

 Following is the snippet to impute NA values with mean steps of the same interval across Oct - Nov'12.
-We are using *plyr::ddply* to first split **activity** dataframe by the **interval** and apply a funtion to assign mean of the interval to the NA entries and finally combine the splitted subset.
+Using *split-apply-combine* strategy, we deploy *plyr::ddply* to first split **activity** dataframe by the **interval** and apply a funtion to assign mean of the interval to the NA entries and finally combine the splitted subset.

 ```r